Nezrahm/bitburner-sync/README.md

 the [VSCode extension](https://github.com/bitburner-official/bitburner-vscode) but allows for greater freedom since it's not tied to a specific IDE.
 The only requirement is [Node.js®](https://nodejs.org).

-NB: You must play the game via the Electron client (the Steam version) to be able to sync code.
+NB: You must play the game via the Electron client (aka the Steam version) to be able to sync code.

 ## Install